GabrielSilva2y3d/GabrielSilva2y3D/README.md

 ### Hey, My Name is Gabriel, nice to meet ya~ 👋
+I'm:

-- 🔭 Working with Delphi Desktop Applications
+-  Working with **Delphi** Desktop Applications
-- 🌱 Studying Delphi
+-  Studying **Delphi** at the moment
-- ⚡ According to many online studies, the most disliked programming languages are Perl, Delphi, and VBA. :/
+-  Fun Fact: According to many online studies, the most disliked programming languages are Perl, **Delphi**, and VBA.

  ##